micmejia/bible-dump/NKJV/John/John 6.md

 And this is the will of Him who sent Me, that everyone who sees the Son and believes in Him may have everlasting life; and I will raise him up at the last day." ## Rejected by His Own

 ###### 41
-The Jews then [^g]complained about Him, because He said, "I am the bread which came down from heaven."
+The Jews then complained about Him, because He said, "I am the bread which came down from heaven."

 ###### 42
 And they said, "Is not this Jesus, the son of Joseph, whose father and mother we know?
 How is it then that He says, 'I have come down from heaven'?"

 ###### 43
-Jesus therefore answered and said to them, [^h]"Do not murmur among yourselves.
+Jesus therefore answered and said to them, "Do not murmur among yourselves.

 ###### 44
 No one can come to Me unless the Father who sent Me draws him; and I will raise him up at the last day.

 ###### 45
 It is written in the prophets, 'And they shall all be taught by God.'
-Therefore everyone who [^i]has heard and learned from the Father comes to Me.
+Therefore everyone who has heard and learned from the Father comes to Me.

 ###### 46
 Not that anyone has seen the Father, except He who is from God; He has seen the Father.

 ###### 47
-Most assuredly, I say to you, he who believes [^j]in Me has everlasting life.
+Most assuredly, I say to you, he who believes in Me has everlasting life.

 ###### 48
 I am the bread of life.